Synapxe-DNA/healthhub-content-optimization/article-harmonisation/README.md

 Then, head to [`checks.py`](checks.py) and run the file to start the article optimization checks workflow.

+The generated evaluations are stored in a parquet file called `agentic_response_*.parquet` in the [`data/optimization_checks`](data/optimization_checks) directory.
+The `*` in the parquet file will be the timestamp `YYYY-MM-DD HH-MM-SS` at which the file was generated.

+You should select the latest parquet file as that would be the latest generation from the Optimisation Checks workflow.
+If you need to redo the workflow, ensure that these parquet files are cleared from the [`data/optimization_checks`](data/optimization_checks) directory.

+> [!WARNING]
-Currently, the article optimization checks is ran concurrently within the workflow.
+> Currently, the article optimization checks is ran concurrently within the workflow.
 This may result in deadlocks.

 To run the agentic framework on CLI -